malburgj/malburgj.github.io/stateest.md

 #### Chapter 2
 Discrete Bayes Filter.
 Walks through how to predict a dogs position in a hallway, using a sonar sensor that returns 1 if in front of a door and 0 otherwise.
 This would have been helpful to go through before implementing BATAN!!!
-*   Notes for BATAN
-	*   update_belief applies a scale/weight to the postive and negative readings (matches); this represents the accuracy of the measurement.
-This is similar to the measurement diff cost function.
+*   update_belief computes the likelihood score by applying a scale/weight to the postive (match) and negative readings.
+The weight is a function of the accuracy of the the measurement.
+In most cases, the measurement accuracy is expressed as a gaussian function (mean & standard deviation).
-	*   the update_belief out put is likelihood.
-To turn the array into a probability density function, the cells need to be normalized by the sum of all array elements (i.e. sum of all elements equals one).
-	*   Should turn measurement diff cost function into a probability using cell mean and standard deviation, or make some assumption about measurement accuracy using gradient
+*   BATAN uses a trapezoidal cost function.
+Should turn measurement diff cost function into a probability using cell mean and standard deviation, or make some assumption about measurement accuracy using gradient
- 	*   the example accounts for movement error by convolving with a 1x3 kernel ([0.1 0.8 0.1]); which means the filter believes there's a 10% chance the movement overshoot, 10% it undershoot and 80% its exact.
+*   The likelihood score is converted to a probability density function by normalizing cell values using the sum of all cells (i.e. sum of all elements equals one after normalization).
 *   this chapter has some great animations!
-*   we are convolving the current probabilistic position estimate with a probabilistic estimate of how much we think the position moved; this is where we should be using the position uncertainty.
+*   we are convolving the current probabilistic position estimate with a probabilistic estimate of how much we think the position moved.
+	*   the example accounts for movement error by convolving with a 1x3 kernel ([0.1 0.8 0.1]); which means the filter believes there's a 10% probability the movement overshoot, 10% it undershoot and 80% its exact.
+	*   this is where position uncertainty is applied.
 In the precenses of drift, the uncertainty should grow with time... unless somehow we can estimate the position drift (i.e. velocity error).

 *   Terminology
  	*   prior
  	*   posterior